rycfung/backbone.binding/README.md

 that handles a lot of the business logic in your applications.

 One of the places where Knockout.js breaks down in Backbone.js is the way a Model is fundamentally handled.
-Backbone keeps track of its model's attribute in an `attirubtes` field inside the model.
-Setting and getting model attributes requires the caller to go through the `get()` and `set()` methods.
-Knockout.js, on the other hand, implements its Model by declaring all attribute as the root of the object.
+Backbone keeps track of its model's attribute in an `attributes` field inside the model.
+Setting and getting model attributes requires the caller to invoke the `get()` and `set()` methods.
+Knockout.js, on the other hand, implements its Model by declaring all attribute at the root of the object.
 Furthermore, the attributes must all be declared with `ko.observable` in order for is Views to be aware of their changes.

 # Usage